steeef/docker-rundeck-cli/cog-rundeck/README.md

 # cog-rundeck

 intended to be used as a Cog bundle.
-Can be tested with docker-compose.